wyrover/Switch/docs/Downloads.md

    After CMake, to generate Switch documentation, you need to install the latest version Doxygen from http://www.stack.nl/~dimitri/doxygen/download.html
    *Remarks: Verify if you can execute doxygen --version in "Developer Command Prompt for VS 2017", if it's no, add doxygen install directory to your path.*

-4. After installing Microsoft Visual Studio, Cmake and Doxygen, do the following in "Developer Command Prompt for VS 2017" to Build and install Switch :
+4. After installing Microsoft Visual Studio, Cmake and Doxygen, do the following in "Command Prompt" to Build and install Switch :

 ```shell
 cd C:\Users\YourName\Switch\
 install.bat
 ```

    *Remarks, this operation depand of your hardware and can be very long*

 5. Enjoy and be creative with Switch ;-)

 ### Remarks

-* Switch installer set cmake variable CMAKE_INSTALL_PREFIX to "C:/usr/local" for generate, build and install Switch.
+* Switch installer set cmake variable CMAKE_INSTALL_PREFIX to "/usr/local" for generate, build and install Switch.
-* When install is complete you can find installed Switch files in folder "C:/usr/local".
+* When install is complete you can find installed Switch files in folder "/usr/local".
-* To build your own project using Switch, don't miss to set cmake variable CMAKE_INSTALL_PREFIX to "C:/usr/local"; otherwise cmake don't find Switch libraries and include files.
+* To build your own project using Switch, don't miss to set cmake variable CMAKE_INSTALL_PREFIX to "/usr/local"; otherwise cmake don't find Switch libraries and include files.
 See cmake documentation (http://cmake.org/documentation) for more information.
-* type install /? to view usage help page.

 ## macOS 10.12 or later

 1. Install Xcode
    In order to build Switch, you first need download and install Xcode from App Store and install "Commands line tools".

    *Remarks: Verify if you can execute clang --version in terminal.*

 2. Install Homebrew